New Street Adventure

-New Street Adventure were an English band led by Nick Corbin, with many classic soul influences.
+New Street Adventure are an English band led by Nick Corbin, with many classic soul influences.
 Corbin first started the band as a college venture in early 2007, maturing over time to a professional unit.
 In January 2013, the band was signed to Acid Jazz.

 History

 Nick Corbin, originally from East Sussex founded the original line-up of New Street Adventure as a three-piece in early 2007 while attending University of Birmingham, taking the name from Birmingham's New Street railway station.
 The band consisted of Corbin on guitar and vocals, with Chris Daykin and Robin Langhorn, who he had met during Fresher's week, on drums and bass respectively.
 In March that year they recorded the four track E.P "An Excuse to Talk" at Liverpool Institute of Performing Arts.
 Over the next year the band recorded more live demos, followed in April 2008 by an EP called Who Beat Up Jimmy Jazz? at Rich Bitch Studios in Selly Oak.
 By this point Corbin's lyrics had begun to form a social commentary of university life, with particular references to what he saw as a startling class divide amongst fellow students.
 In 2008, English clothier Ben Sherman began featuring the band on its website and at certain performances, and Ros Robertson became the band's drummer.
 They then recorded and released a second E.P., Modern Sounds in Rhythm and Blues.

 Around 2010 Corbin moved to London and revamped the band's line-up and sound.
 After initially struggling to find suitable musicians, in January 2011, Corbin met Ashley Hayden who would go on to become the band's bass player but not before the band recorded the E.P Just the Kind of People with British soul singer/producer Noel McKoy, who helped expand their sound deep into more soul territory.
 McKoy recruited well-known London musicians Ernie McKone (bass), Carl Hudson (keys), Paul Jordanous (trumpet) and Tom White (trombone) to play on the four tracks.
 At Corbin's request McKoy phoned two former students, Carmella Davis and Louie-Ann Miller, to sing backing vocals on the record.
 The two would go on to join the band full-time along with lead guitarist Harry Ainsworth, who was shortly replaced by Billy Farr.
 By this time Ollie Futcher had already replaced Rooster Robertson on drums and the line-up was beginning to solidify.